novitae/pyfolly/README.md

 ### Motivation:
 Folly contains a python package to interract with the big part of the lib.
 It has very low maintainance (even tho some activity has been pushed recently), and it is a nightmare to install.
 Only facebook team [seems to be able to install it](https://github.com/facebook/folly/pull/2361#issuecomment-2598875276), and they aren't giving much details about how they do it.

-Moreover, simple things such as [supporting `python3.13` by handling `_Py_IsFinalizing` moved to `Py_IsFinalizing`](https://github.com/facebook/folly/pull/2360) isn't even added.
-It is supported here, without any modification of the original code.
+~~Moreover, simple things such as [supporting `python3.13` by handling `_Py_IsFinalizing` moved to `Py_IsFinalizing`](https://github.com/facebook/folly/pull/2360) isn't even added.
+It is supported here, without any modification of the original code.~~
+It seems it was finally added in [this commit](https://github.com/facebook/folly/commit/9ecb9c22f172a21cc164e751951a35a44673bdd6).

 Some [big work have been done by certain users](https://github.com/facebook/folly/issues/1703) to make it work again.
 However, due to recent commits, those changes aren't working and aren't maintained either anymore.